 (ii) the group regular supervisory report, as well as relevant group annual and quarterly quantitative templates;

-(iii) the conclusions drawn by the group supervisor subject to the supervisory review process carried out at group level.
+(iii) the conclusions drawn by the group supervisor following the supervisory review process carried out at group level.

 (b) for each related insurance or reinsurance undertaking falling within the scope of group supervision, the information referred to in paragraph 2.